MicrosoftDocs/power-automate-docs/articles/api-connector-dev.md

 ![Define your API diagram](./media/api-connectors/build_your_api.png)

-If you start from either of these data sources, the meta data fields in the wizard will be auto-populated for you.
+If you start from either of these data sources, the meta data fields in the wizard will be auto-populated.
 You can edit these at any time.

 ## Security